solo-io/supergloo/docs/content/reference/cli/meshctl_uninstall.md

   -h, --help                  help for uninstall
-      --kubeconfig string     path to the kubeconfig from which the management cluster will be accessed --kubecontext string    name of the kubeconfig context to use for the management cluster --namespace string      namespace in which to install Gloo Mesh (default "gloo-mesh") --release-name string   Helm release name (default "gloo-mesh")
+      --kubeconfig string     path to the kubeconfig from which the management cluster will be accessed --kubecontext string    name of the kubeconfig context to use for the management cluster --namespace string      namespace in which to uninstall Gloo Mesh from (default "gloo-mesh") --release-name string   Helm release name (default "gloo-mesh")
 ```